 To do this, we pay special attention to the price-performance of each component, making sure to match them according to their value from an overall system performance standpoint.
 While not as fast or flashy as the Extreme or High-End Gaming Systems, our Value configuration may actually be the best deal of them all.
-If you're the type of gamer who counts your pennies before buying any new system, then get ready for a buyer's guide right up your alley.
+If you're the type of gamer who counts your pennies before buying any new system, then get ready for an article right up your alley.

 Finding the best system components for a value gaming system is more difficult than simply picking the very best hardware money can buy, and it entails a great deal of concession on the part of the buyer.
-The $1,000 budget gets eaten up pretty quick, and slapping down the cash for a 21" LCD or 3.4 GHz Pentium 4 Extreme Edition would take care of it in very short order.
+The $1,000 budget gets eaten up pretty quick and slapping down the cash for a 21" flat screen monitor or 3.2 GHz Pentium 4 would take care of it in very short order.
 When compiling our Value Gaming PC Buyer's Guide, we try and find that happy medium between spending a fortune on a new PC, and being "penny wise/pound stupid", and getting stuck with obsolete hardware.
 Our value gaming PCs will still allow high-end gameplay, contains the CPU and 3D video power necessary to really push the framerates, and keeps a close eye on quality and features to boot.
-Rest assured we don't scour the bargain bins for out-of-date or low-end hardware, and instead stick to a name brand component mix that offers the best overall value.
+Rest assured we don't scour the bargain bins for out-of-date or low-end hardware, and instead stick to name brand components that offer the best price-performance ratio.

 As with all of our buyer's guides, we have made every attempt to confirm that the selected hardware is available at one or more of the largest and most popular (with Sharky readers) online retailers.
 Although the price stated in the guide may not be exactly match that of a specific online dealer, you can bet on finding a significant percentage of our component list in their catalogues and at similar price levels.
 The availability factor did not limit our choices, but we do sleep easier with the knowledge that interested buyers can find the same hardware selection at most of the large online vendors.